FAQ

 "What's included in the session fee?"

-Every session includes the option to record, mix or master, though we recommend separating the recording and mixing process.
+Every session includes studio time and engineering.
+Mixing ($350/song) and mastering ($150/song) are separate services that we recommend scheduling after your recording session.
 There are no hidden costs.
-Your session fee covers everything needed to take your music from performance to finished product ready for release.
 We structure our pricing this way because we believe in transparency and want you to focus on creating rather than worrying about mounting costs.

 "What happens if we don't finish everything in our booked session?"